 He recalls a television documentary that showcased Mongolian beliefs that once a dog dies, it is reincarnated as a human.

-According to the Mongolian Bankhar Dog Project’s website, “when a [dog] dies, its remains are typically placed on top of a mountain so it is closer to the gods and spirit world, and so that people do not walk over its bones,” the site explains about the legend that makes Enzo look forward to his new life.
+According to the Mongolian Bankhar Dog Project’s website, “when a [dog] dies, its remains are typically placed on top of a mountain so it is closer to the gods and spirit world, and so that people do not walk over its bones. ” The site explains the legend that makes Enzo look forward to his new life.

 “It is believed that humans can be reincarnated as dogs and dogs as humans.”